authzed/zed/docs/zed.md

 ## Reference: `zed permission lookup-resources`

-Enumerates resources of a given type for which the subject has permission
+Enumerates the resources of a given type for which a subject has permission

 ```
 zed permission lookup-resources <type> <permission> <subject:id> [flags]